recod-ai/Equinor_Forecast/README.md

-# Equinor_Forecast
+# Equinor Forecast

 **An Framework for Energy-Sector Time-Series Prediction**

-Equinor_Forecast is an open-source pipeline that delivers robust medium-term cumulative forecasts (8–16 weeks) for oil, gas, and renewables.
-It is designed for industrial settings where historical data is often sparse and operating conditions change.
-The framework excels at few-shot learning, continuous adaptation, and benchmarking a wide range of forecasting models.
-Most industrial assets lack the long, tidy histories that conventional ML expects.
-Waiting years to collect data delays value creation.
+This repository brings together two complementary research efforts aimed at advancing time-series forecasting in the energy sector.
+The included tools address both the challenge of making robust predictions with limited data and the integration of domain knowledge into machine learning models.
+The pipeline supports cumulative forecasts for oil, gas, and renewables over medium-term horizons (8–16 weeks), and is designed for industrial settings where data is sparse and conditions evolve.

+---

+## Few-Shot Learning for Time-Series Forecasting

+* Adapts to changing conditions with incremental, online learning
+* Requires minimal historical data—ideal for real-world, data-scarce settings
+* 2-shot fine-tuning with every new sample, enabling continuous model updates
+* Performs strongly across oil, gas, wind, solar, and energy load datasets
+* Outperforms standard models, even without complex architectures -- diverse horizons  (8–16 weeks)
+* Built-in interpretability for practical industrial use

+---

+## Residual Physics-Informed Neural Networks (RePINN)

+* Fuses physical decline-curve models with deep residual learning
+* Supports a variety of physical strategies and neural context extractors
+* Learnable fusion enables clear separation of physical and data-driven contributions
+* Maintains physical plausibility while boosting forecast accuracy
+* Demonstrates superior performance on production data
+* Enhances transparency and adaptability for critical energy-sector applications

+---

 ## 🌐 Two Forecasting Flows